sulfuror/rescript-sh/README.md

 ## Adding a Cron Job
 ---
 You can use a cron job to run backups automatically.
-You'll need to open your terminal emulator and edit your crontab file writing `crontab -e` and `enter`.
+You'll need to open your terminal emulator and edit your crontab file by typing `crontab -e` and pressing `Enter`.
 After that you need to add a new cronjob like `10 */2 * * * /PATH/TO/YOUR/rescript [repo_name]`.
 This cron job will execute every two hours at the 10th minute.
 If you want to change it for every four hours;
 for example, at the 0 minute just write `0 */4 * * * /PATH/TO/YOUR/rescript [repo_name]`.